-Tiptree already has institutions on the share registry.
-Indeed, they own 42% of the company.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+As you can see, institutional investors own 54% of Tiptree.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Tiptree, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Insider Ownership Of Tiptree

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 The company management answer to the board; and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board, themselves.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 Our most recent data indicates that insiders own a reasonable proportion of Tiptree Inc..
 Insiders have a US$66m stake in this US$203m business.
 I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

 The general public holds a 13% stake in TIPT.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.